-Protections and programs against sexual harassment in industry are in keeping with the law, but the implementation in offices is punitive rather than preventive.
+Protections and programs against sexual harassment in the industry are in keeping with the law, but implementation in offices is punitive rather than preventive.
 For the most part, outright formal sexual harassment complaints lead to the termination of the offender.
-Still, women in high-level positions experience sexual harassment but do not end up complaining, either because the procedures are tedious and unpleasant, or the behavior is tolerated by and is common in male-dominated workplaces.
+Still, women in high-level positions experience sexual harassment but do not end up complaining, either due to tedious and unpleasant procedures or the lenient environment toward the behavior, which is common in male-dominated workplaces.

-Recent research in the US has found that traditional sexual harassment policies and training can backfire by reinforcing gender stereotypes .
-Prevention of harassment is achieved through the "[creation of] a culture in which women are treated as equals and employees treat one another with respect. " Some more effective interventions include empowering bystanders to report incidences of harassment and encourage reporting, train on gender sensitivity frequently, and most importantly, promote more women.
-Empirical research in other countries has found that companies with more women in high positions have less sexual harassment .
+Recent research in the United States has found that traditional sexual harassment policies and training can backfire by reinforcing gender stereotypes (Tinkler 2013).
+Prevention of harassment is achieved through the "[creation of] a culture in which women are treated as equals and employees treat one another with respect" (Miller 2017).
+Some more effective interventions include empowering bystanders to report incidences of harassment, train on gender-sensitivity issues frequently, and most importantly, promote women empowerment.
+Empirical research in other countries has found that companies with more women in high positions have less sexual harassment (Dobbin and Kalev 2017).

 There are multiple private sector groups and NGOs that function as advocacy, research, and convening bodies for various industries, disciplines, and sectors.
 Some have specific female empowerment or gender equality committees, commitments, and goals while others do not.
-Coordination of these efforts to enable more effective engagement with policies and monitoring of developments will provide the sector with clear actionable goals, for which they can design interventions.
-Advocacy among industry groups to design positive workplace policies that would enable greater female participation in leadership, higher levels of retention of women during the age range of starting families, and to study the gender disparities across multiple sectors, industries, and levels of responsibility within those industries.
-Government agencies (e.g. DOLE, DTI) can serve as conduits and convening bodies to facilitate the codification and dissemination of best practices and workplace policy designs to promote gender-friendly policies and schemes to improve female representation at the highest levels of industry.
+Coordination of these efforts to effectively engage policies and monitor developments will provide the sector with clear actionable goals, that can be basis for designing interventions.
+Advocacy is needed among industry groups to design positive workplace policies that would enable greater female participation in leadership and higher retention rates female workers when they are starting families, and to study the gender disparities across multiple sectors, industries, and levels of responsibility within those industries.
+Government agencies (e.g., Department of Labor and Employment or Department of Trade and Industry) can serve as conduits and convening bodies to facilitate the codification and dissemination of best practices and workplace policy designs to promote gender-friendly schemes aimed at improving female representation at the highest levels of industry.

-6.3.
 Participation and representation of women in government

-Filipino women remain sorely underrepresented in the highest positions in both the government and industry, where most important decisions are made, and directions are set.
+Filipino women remain sorely underrepresented in the highest positions in both the government and industry, where most important decisions are made and directions are set.
 In the government, these positions include elective and appointive positions across the legislative, executive, and judicial branches.
-In the industry, they include chief- level positions, board memberships, and director positions.
+In the industry, they include chief-level positions, board memberships, and director positions.
 Among all branches, the judiciary has the most gender-equal distribution across the high levels.
 The lowest levels are in elected local government positions.

 The virtual absence of women in, say, barangay captain positions is not a benign concern.
-Through mandates such as the Barangay Justice System, men dominate the frontline delivery of justice since they make up more than 80% of all Barangay Captains.
-This means that in practice, the decision-maker on whether the issuance of a Barangay Protection Order (BPO) against an abusive husband is often made by a male barangay captain.
+Through mandates such as the Barangay Justice System, men dominate the front-line delivery of justice since they make up more than 80 percent of all barangay captains.
+This means that, in practice, the decisionmaker on the issuance of a Barangay Protection Order against an abusive husband is often made by a male barangay captain.
 Girl and women victims of sexual violence and harassment who want to complain will have to do so to a man.
-The https://www.researchgate.net/publication/249965142\How\Do\Sexual\Harassment\Policies\Shape\Gender\Beliefs\An\Exploration\of\the\Moderating\Effects\of\Norm\Adherence\and\Gender support they will receive, or the pursuit of their case will depend on a man.
-The dearth of females in elected local offices means also that there will be fewer females who can pursue higher elected offices, to mayorships and governorships.
+The support they will receive, or the pursuit of their case, will depend on a man.
+The dearth of females in elected local offices also means that there will be fewer females who can pursue higher elected offices, to mayorships and governorships.